derpferd/semeval-2018-task2/RESULTS-2.md

 Task: Multilingual Emoji Prediction (English and Spanish)

 For stage 2, we tried a number of strategies to improve upon our baseline results.
 The first approach was to use a character based bidirectional LSTM classifier as was done by Barber et al. [1].
 Due to the slowness of testing the models, we were able to try two sets of parameters for the neural network and embedding size.
 A neural network size and embedding size of 128 seemed to work better than 64 so we used the former in experimenting.
-We wondered how a uni-directional character based LSTM will fare and so tried that too.
+We wondered how a uni-directional character based LSTM and a word based LSTM will fare and so tried those too.
 We also tried a character based LSTM combined with a deep convolutional neural network (CNN) inspired by dos Santos and Maira Gatti’s work on using CNN for sentiment analysis of short texts [2].

 For the combined LSTM and CNN, we performed an additional experiment where, for training, we chose an equal number of tweets from each class.
 As we had a very dominant class (accounting for roughly 20% of tweets), we wondered whether this could be affecting the classifier performance since the performance of naive-Bayes classifiers, for instance, degrade when there is such a dominant class [3].
 The change in using the combined CNN and LSTM on a dataset with equally represented classes compared to using it on the entire training set was negligible.
 We also combined the CNN with a bidirectional LSTM.
 Not too excited by the results of our neural network models, we tried a Bag of Words model with a Linear Support Vector Machine (LSVM) classifier.
 This turned out to provide the best results.
 The table below shows the Macro F1 scores of the various classifiers.
 Since we performed 10-fold cross-validation, we show the mean and standard deviation for each classifier’s results set.
 We add the results from our baseline - Bag of Words with Bernoulli naive-Bayes classifier - for comparison.
 En and Es stand for English and Spanish respectively.

 ```
 			MEAN (En)	SDEV (En)	MEAN (Es)	SDEV (Es)
+Word-LSTM		23.27		1.03		N/A		N/A
 LSTM			27.83		0.47		N/A		N/A
 Bi-LSTM			28.23		2.14		N/A		N/A
 CNN + LSTM		29.30		0.36		N/A		N/A